tailgate-power-of-two/tailgate-planner/README.md

 - [x] Initialize readme
 - [x] Add Working Agreement
-- [ ] Add Additional Templates w/ Examples
+- [x] Create backend with seed data
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [x] Implement handlebars to easily access data

 See the [open issues](https://github.com/tailgate-power-of-two/tailgate-planner/issues) for a full list of proposed features (and known issues).